steve-bate/activitypub-mincore/README.md

 # ActivityPub Minimal Core (AP Core)

+> [!IMPORTANT]
+> This is *not* a fork of the W3C ActivityPub recommendation.
+It's a conformant and restricted subset of it.
+> **It has no official status.** Please read the documentation (the Overview, at least) for more context.

 ## Overview

 This project is the result of a thought exercise into what a minimal core set of requirements would be for ActivityPub.
 The idea is that with this core set of requirements and domain-specific interoperability profiles (for microblogging, media sharing, social linking, etc.), we may be able to improve the current Fediverse developer experience and reduce the frustration associated with federation.